PsyTeachR/ug1-practical/docs/16-project.md

 ### Step 1: Load in packages and data

 The data files are on Moodle.
-Remember, don't share them in Messenger etc. because of data protection laws.

 Don't change ANY of the code from step 1 and 2.
 Just copy and paste it into R EXACTLY as it is below.